tc39/notes/es8/2017-07/jul-26.md

 SYG: It's unclear to me whether we could really specify such a *transform* practically; it sounds hard to specify and hard to maintain.

-BF: We're just talking about the structure, right?
+BFS: We're just talking about the structure, right?

 SYG: Right